JAS0NHUANG/SnowCrash/level04/resources/writeup.md

 ## Command Substitution
 Our goal now is to launch "getflag" with this perl script.
 If we just do `http://192.168.56.102:4747?x=getflag`.
 This will just print out "getflag" as a string.
 So we need do it with command substitution method on linux commands.
 Two solutions are available:
-- strait command substitution: `x=\`getflag\`` or `$(getflag)` this will call the getflag command and return the result for echo to print out.
+- strait command substitution: `x=\`getflag\`` this will call the getflag command and return the result for echo to print out.
-- Encode ";" as an URI and make the getflag been launched instead being treated as an argument of "echo".
+- Encode ";" as an URI (; == %3B) and make the getflag been launched instead being treated as an argument of "echo".

 ## Send request
 Send a simple GET request via curl or just type the url inside a browser.
 You will get the flag sent back.